 Speaking with early pioneer of MDPL, Michael Kinerk told us, “I was very active in MDPL’s campaign to “Save the Cinema” — and I thought we had failed.
 I personally spoke to the Brandt brothers (owners) in NYC and appealed to them not to destroy it.
 They were long-time theatre owning family and did respect the building to some degree.
 What they did to “destroy it” the first time around was close off the street front entrance and convert it to rentable retail store space.
 BUT they left the entire auditorium and upper lobby mezzanine intact and undisturbed.
 They definitely intended to restore it as a real theatre, if MDPL was successful in reviving Miami Beach (as it was).
 The rectangular one-story space was rented out as a store (shoes, I think).
 Everything out front apparently was photographed and removed to storage.
 The inner lobby and entire auditorium which had drywall installed in front of it, was left untouched.
 When the place was “restored” to be Club Z, they simply removed the drywall partitions and the original theatre still was there.
 I suspect the chandelier and circular staircase never actually were removed, just paneled over… When Club Z opened it was all there – especially the chandelier and the Paul Thonet “mother of pearl” back bar.
 I know as I was there at the opening of Club Z. The “original” auditorium sidewall MURALS were either removed, destroyed, or painted over.
 When Club Z opened, the “new” murals installed where the originals used to be, were wholly new artwork commissioned by club owners and painted by our own MDPL talented poster artist Woody Vondracek.”

-After a $3.5 million restoration of the Art Deco Cinema Theatre, it was transformed into Club “Z” or “1235”.
+After a $2.5 million restoration of the Art Deco Cinema Theatre done by Ira Giller of Norman Giller & Associates, it was transformed into Club “Z” and had its grand opening on March 27, 1984.
 This new club would be patronized by thousands of young visitors and locals every weekend.
 Grace Jones, Chaka Khan, Tina Turner, and Miami Sound Machine were just some of the entertainers that performed there.

 Over the next couple of decades new owners, along with new names for the club such as Deco’s Nightclub and Level, changed hands frequently.
 Sadly, over the years most of those original Art Deco elements were removed, including the original marquee tower.